 ‘Well, this party’s going to be almost as good, ’cause it’s got children.
 And look what else!’
 And she reached for the next ice-basket.

 This juxtaposition lends a feeling of unease in the reader.
 Births, deaths, marriages… all completely different things… all involve similar ritual.

 We know what the climax is going to be, which is why it’s so horrible.
 It’s one thing to be almost ‘cuddled’ warmly by the tar.
 It’s another thing to suffocate in the damn stuff.

 It is nightfall before this happens.
-Because the story is narrated by the brother onlooker, his memory of the exact moment is clouded. ‘… and they tell me I made an awful noise…’ The storyworld seems to come alive — setting becomes a character in its own right with the flowers ‘nodding in the lamplight’.
-The storyworld itself has already been established as the main opposition (the cultural milieu rather than, say, weather elements a la a disaster story).
+Because the story is narrated by the brother onlooker, his memory of the exact moment is clouded. ‘… and they tell me I made an awful noise…’ The setting seems to come alive — setting becomes a character in its own right with the flowers ‘nodding in the lamplight’.
+The setting itself has already been established as the main opposition (the cultural milieu rather than, say, weather elements a la a disaster story).
 So an ‘aliveness’ is entirely appropriate at this point.

 If we were expecting an ending with a sense of hope, this story lets us down.
 No one steps in to save this young woman.

 The narrator says finally that he ‘will never understand’.
-He experiences no Self-revelation, at least not the kind we hope he will have — that this was a terrible thing that happened.
+He experiences no Anagnorisis, at least not the kind we hope he will have — that this was a terrible thing that happened.
 What if he did realise that?
 What if he realised the injustice of it?
 It’s not in his best interests to think too hard about this ritual, otherwise he might spend the rest of his life berating himself for failing to step in and save Ikky.